-110.6.1 An exposure to a counterparty shall constitute both on and off-balance sheet exposures which shall be calculated according to the method prescribed for capital computation in these directions.
-The exposures shall be permitted to be offset with credit risk transfer instruments permitted in these directions.
+110.6.1 An exposure to a counterparty shall constitute both on and off-balance sheet exposures which shall be calculated according to the method prescribed for capital computation in these Directions; i.e., on-balance sheet exposures shall be reckoned at the outstanding amount54 while the off-balance sheet exposures shall be converted into credit risk equivalent by applying the credit conversion factor prescribed under capital requirements.
+The exposures shall be permitted to be offset with credit risk transfer instruments permitted in these Directions.